 The idea behind the Skech’s new Stark case is to provide real, solid drop protection in a minimal form factor that doesn’t eclipse your iPhone 8.
 This case promises drop protection for falls of up to eight feet, making it one of the most protective options out there, but it leaves the sides completely open, has large openings for the port and camera, and has a transparent back so you can see Apple’s design.
 The protection is focused in the corners and along the top and bottom edges, where you need it most.
 This case is also slim enough that it doesn’t interfere with wireless charging.
 It comes in black or clear varieties.

 Wallet case fans with a love of leather need look no further because the Noreve Tradition B case will tick all of your boxes.
 This well-padded case covers your iPhone 8 from every angle, with a thin, minimal shell to hold it in place and a solid cover with a magnetic stud closure.
 You’ll find a couple of card slots inside along with a larger money pocket.
-The quality is excellent and you can choose from an impressively wide range of different colors and finishes to get the precise look and texture you want.
+The quality is excellent and you can choose from an impressively wide range of different colors and finishes to get the precise look and texture you want, with prices starting from around $65.
 It obviously adds some bulk, but there are accurate openings to ensure you can access every function of your iPhone 8 without having to undress it.

 If you dislike chunky cases, but don’t want to risk going completely without protection, then this super-svelte case from Caudabe might tempt you.
 It’s only 0.35mm thick, and it sports cutouts for the camera, buttons, and port.
 It’s slightly translucent, with a textured matte finish that’s designed to enhance grip.
 While it should prevent scratches on the back or frame, there’s no lip to safeguard the screen, and we wouldn’t expect much in the way of drop protection from something this thin — it’s really for minimalists.
 It comes in blue, red, black, or a kind of frosted finish.